laacz/advent-of-code/2024/readme.md

 ## Day 16

 Dijkstra.
 Composite graph, where turns should be part of the state.
 I. Do.
 Not.
 Like.
 Graphs.
 I got all the paths in the part1, so part2 was already solved.
 Oddly late in the game for the first time this year.
 Got a bit fancy with directions tho, but got stuck on path reconstruction, as I often do.

+## Day 17

+Dang output.
+I lost half an hour generating test cases.
+All tests pass, submission is rejected.
+Then submitted a string, where output was joined with commas, as stated in the task...

+For the second part I had to abort bruteforcing and look for hints. `<<3` was enough.
+These types of tasks are not my forte.
+Or even my normale.